kubeshop/testkube-executor-soapui/README.md

 ```

 ### Using params and args in your tests

-TODO
+To see all available parameters, check the [official SoapUI docs](https://www.soapui.org/docs/test-automation/running-functional-tests/).

+## Running the tests

-To run the test, use:
+To run the created test, use:

 ```bash
 $ kubectl testkube run test example-test